malmostad/wag/pages/getting_started.md

 As you can see in the example, your own stylesheet should be added after the global stylesheet.
 Your own stylesheet contains everything your application needs that is not contained in the global assets.
 Application specific files are not deployed to the asset server, those are served directly from your applications web server.

 The `viewport` meta tag must be included to get a responsive application.
-You *must not* set the `maximum-scale` value in the `viewport` meta tag because it is not our business to decide if the user wants to zoom in or not on a narrow device.
+You *must not* set the `maximum-scale` value in the `viewport` meta tag; it is not our business to decide if the user wants to zoom in or not on a narrow device.

 JavaScript files should be included just before the end `body` tag:

 {% highlight html %}
     ...
     <script src='//assets.malmo.se/internal/3.0/malmo.js'></script>
-    <script src='/your_own_javascripts.js'></script>
+    <script src='/your_own_javascript.js'></script>
   </body>
 </html>
 {% endhighlight %}

-Your own JavaScript should be placed after the global one.
+Place your own JavaScript file right after the global one as shown.

 ### Legacy Systems
 If you have an approved exception from kominteamet@malmo.se to not comply with the full WAG, you must at a minimum enable the intranet masthead in your application.
 To do so, change `malmo.css` to `masthead_standalone.css` and `malmo.js` to `masthead_standalone.js` in the code above.

-If your application already includes jQuery 1.10.x, change the JavaScript to `masthead_standalone_without_jquery.js`.

-If your application has no responsive design, change the stylesheet to `masthead_standalone_non_rwd.css`.
+If your application already includes jQuery 1.10.x, change the JavaScript to `masthead_standalone_without_jquery.js` and if your application isn't responsive, change the stylesheet to `masthead_standalone_non_rwd.css`.

 ## Optimize Your Own Assets
 Your own stylesheets and JavaScript code must be concatenated into single files and then minified.
 If your application has files for older versions of Internet Explorer, include them in conditional comments.